Eat and Drink in the local area

 Set in Glansevern Hall’s stunning Georgian courtyard, The Potting Shed Café offers a stylish and friendly place to relax and savour delicious food.
 Enjoy eating alfresco with beautiful views of the courtyard and glimpses into the lush Walled Garden or, on chillier days, curl up by the cosy log burner with a bowl of warming soup or sink into a sofa with a large cappuccino.
 Everything about The Potting Shed Café is warm, atmospheric and unique.
 The fortnightly lunch menus offer delicious and creative food: seasonal soups and salads, gourmet burgers, freshly baked bread and mouth-watering puddings.
 For elevenses and afternoon teas, there are mountains of decadent cakes and light, golden scones, so everyone can treat themselves.
 They use the finest and freshest produce and are proud to support many local suppliers.

 The Nags Head Inn has been part of Montgomery’s history for over 150 years.
 A place of fond memories, laughter and life.
 Garthmyl is one of the most picturesque parts of a beautiful area.
 So, like every real Welsh village, it needs a pub full of Welsh tradition.
-The menus are created by chef Bryn Evans, using the very best produce from local food heroes locally and from around Wales.
-All the cask ales are brewed locally and wines are hand-picked by experts.
+The restaurant is a beautiful, light and airy room with oak floor, full height ceiling and open beams.
+All their food is sourced locally where possible, to have the freshest of ingredients and to support the welsh farming community.

 The Railway Inn is situated on the western edge of Forden, Powys, just a short walk from Offa’s Dyke footpath.
 Take the Welshpool road from Montgomery, and once you arrive in Forden, take the left turn signposted to The Railway Inn.
 The Railway Inn’s head chef serves home cooked food, with regular updated specials on the Evening menu and bar snack menus.
 They serve morning coffee and afternoon tea, Real ales and fine wines, along with homemade, fresh food served from 12pm – 9pm.
 Families and walkers always welcome.